AkshhThakkar/AkshhThakkar/README.md

 # Hi there, I'm Aksh Thakkar! 👋

-I'm a 3rd-year B.Tech. student in Computer Engineering at Parul University (Batch of 2027).
+I'm a 3rd-year B.Tech.
+Student in Computer Engineering at Parul University (Batch of 2027).
 I'm passionate about technology and currently exploring various domains in computer science.
 I’m focused on building strong fundamentals through hands-on learning, projects, and continuous skill development.